fluree/fluree-notebook/README.md

 ### Running the Application:

-- To start the notebook UI, node server, and the http-api-gateway all at once, run:
+- To start the notebook UI, node server, and the http-api-gateway all at once using Docker, run:

     ```bash
     ./run.sh
     ```

 - Alternatively, if you wish to only start the UI (and not the node server or the http-api-gateway), use: